Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-And folks who prefer to earn cash back still may do better with the Discover it Miles card which effectively earns 3% cash back on all purchases for the 1st year.
+And folks who prefer to earn cash back still may do better with the Discover it® Miles.
+You can get 1.5% back on all purchases and your miles are matched at the end of the first year.

 The US Bank Cash+ card now comes with a $100 sign-up bonus when you spend $500 on purchases within the 1st 3 months of opening your account.
 (This offer is expired.)